AlexInABox/Tracked/README.md

-# Sized
+# Tracked
-    A terrible plugin for SCP:SL using the LabAPI framework that gives each player a random size between two specified values at the start of the round and persists it until the round ends.
+    A terrible plugin for the SCP:SL server "Zeitvertreib" that tracks player statistics and writes them to a Cloudflare D1 database.